MHDLab/MHDLab.github.io/_projects/2_aiaa.md

 <!-- ![](TurbovsMHD.PNG =250x)   -->

-At NETL we study MHD power generation with a high-velociy oxy-fuel combustion system
+At NETL we study MHD power generation with a high-velociy oxy-fuel combustion system.
+Below you can see a video of the oxy-fuel system turning on.
+The plots show data for the fuel flow (kerosene) and oxygen flow into the system, along with the pressure in the combusiton chamber.
+Part of this work has been the development of a custom data acquition framework that can scale to simultaneously acquire data from a diverse array of sensors.

 <video width="720" height="480" controls autoplay muted loop>
   <source src="TorchOn_embed.mp4" type="video/mp4">